 Customer complaints are not necessarily bad.
 In fact, customers who complain and challenge you can be your most valuable customers.
 These are the customers who push you to improve and innovate.
 These customers are catalysts for your business’s growth.

 An effective voice of the customer strategy will help you understand not just the surface complaint, but also the deeper reason behind those complaints.
-It will help you drive real change for your customers.
+It will help you drive real change for your customers and increase customer satisfaction.

 What’s the easiest way to increase customer retention?
 It’s to show them that you genuinely care about them.